adambajguz/Typin/README.md

 - [Middleware pipeline](https://github.com/adambajguz/Typin/wiki/Middleware-pipeline),
 - [Custom directives](https://github.com/adambajguz/Typin/wiki/Defining-custom-directives) that can be used as either flags (`IDirective`) or dynamic pipeline extensions (`IPipelinedDirective`),
 - [IOptionFallbackProvider](https://github.com/adambajguz/Typin/wiki/Option-fallback) for custom fallback providers instead of only environment variable fallback,
-- [Build-in DI support](https://github.com/adambajguz/Typin/wiki/Dependency-injection) with `Microsoft.Extensions.DependencyInjection` that is used accross entire framework,
+- [Build-in DI support](https://github.com/adambajguz/Typin/wiki/Dependency-injection) with `Microsoft.Extensions.DependencyInjection` that is used across entire framework,
 - Build-in options support with `Microsoft.Extensions.Options`,
 - Ability to modify [exception handling](https://github.com/adambajguz/Typin/wiki/Exception-handling) with one or more exception handlers,
 - Ability to execute commands from other commands or services with `ICliCommandExecutor` (NOT RECOMMENDED, except for custom CLI mode classes),